gvwilson/sdxpy/src/dup/slides.md

 ## After a Little Digging…

 -   Our text file uses a blank line to separate paragraphs

--   So it's no surprise that 0 is the most common hash code

 -   Look at the distribution of hash codes of *unique* lines